marctrem/usbarmory-wiki-fork/SPI.md

 ### SPI flash

-The example device tree binds a Micron M25P40 SPI flash on SS0 and expose it as a MTD device.
-The following kernel logs confirm the correct SPI configuration:
+The example device tree binds a Micron M25P40 SPI flash on SS0 and exposes it with the Memory Technology Device (MTD) interface.
+The following kernel logs confirm a correct SPI configuration:

 ```
 mx51_ecspi_clkdiv: fin: 54000000, fspi: 20000000, post: 0, pre: 2